 2. Stay in Your Home

-A reverse mortgage lets you access your equity without moving.
-You can age in place, on your terms, in the home you know.
+Access your equity without moving.
 Your name stays on the title.
 The lender cannot force you to sell or move.

 3. Tax-Free Proceeds

 Reverse mortgage proceeds are a loan, not income.
-They are not taxable.
-The CRA does not consider them income, and they do not appear on your tax return.
+They are not taxable and do not appear on your tax return.
 You can receive $200,000 and owe zero additional tax.
+Full details on our taxes, OAS, GIS & CPP page.

 4. No Impact on Government Benefits